btcnyc/classes/docs/topics/vibe-coding-101/00-getting-started/lesson.md

 5. ✅ Check **Add a README file**
 6. Click **Create repository**

+> **📝 Public vs Private:** Public repositories let anyone see your code — this is required for free GitHub Pages hosting.
+For a simple website with no sensitive information, public is perfectly fine!
+If you later work on projects with passwords or private data, you'd want private repositories (which require a paid GitHub plan for Pages hosting).

 ### Enable GitHub Pages

 1. In your new repository, click **Settings** (gear icon)